Technology

 Builds an LLM-native context compression API gateway that uses ML-driven relevance filtering and token-level distillation to reduce LLM input costs by up to 76% while improving accuracy.

 Context-Gateway API (latte_v1) with coarse and fine-grained compression.
 10x compression on SEC filings via FinanceBench.
-Integrations with Claude Code, Cursor, and open-source agent frameworks.
+Open-source Context Gateway proxy for Claude Code, Cursor, and OpenClaw.
+Python SDK (pip install compresr).
+Web dashboard for session monitoring, spend caps, and Slack notifications.

 It's like hiring a brilliant paralegal who reads a 500-page SEC filing and hands the analyst only the 25 pages that actually matter—faster, cheaper, and somehow more accurate.